 I've always gone to a drug store to get my passport pictures done, "professionally".
 I was worried that I wouldn't be able to have the right size, spacing or focus to be accepted by the Department of State's Guidelines and that would set me back in the process.
-But looking over their website I realized that they never specified it had to be a $14.99 photo from Walgreen's, but rather the specifications were mostly regarding size, having a white background and not smiling.
+But looking over their website I realized that the specifications were mostly regarding size, having a white background and not smiling.

 So, in order to make the process easier (and cheaper!) on myself and my son, I decided to try to do it at home.
 I quickly grabbed my son one morning, put a fleece on him and zipped it up (he was still in his pajamas lol) and told him that we were going to take a picture so he could go on an airplane.
 Since he is a toddler boy and obsessed with all moving vehicles, that was enough incentive for my normally camera shy kid.
 I sat him on a stool adjacent to our kitchen oven and snapped a few shots:

 It would also work to use a large white posterboard from the dollar store or amazon if you really don't want to leave the house at all for this project.